-People at this stage have not only researched you, but have expressed interest in your services.
+People at this stage have not only researched you, but also have expressed interest in your services.
 This is a crucial turning point in the process and a real test in marketing your healthcare services.

 The key for this segment is to get them included in email or direct mail campaigns—especially if you know what they’re interested in and need.
 This can allow you to send very targeted emails or direct mail pieces to encourage them to act now on a specific call to action.